lmondada/dphil-thesis/content/04_matching/04_anchors.md

 $(X, S', G') \in$ `AllAnchors`$(G, r, w, S)$

 for all valid root operations $r$ of $H$ and all subsets of the linear paths of
 $H$ `seen_paths`.
-The statement in the proposition follows from this claim directly.
+The statement in the proposition directly follows this claim.

-For the base case $w = 1$, `CanonicalAnchors` will return the anchors `anchors = [op]` as defined on line 19: there is only one linear path and it is already in `seen_paths`, thus for every recursive call to `CanonicalAnchors`, the `while` condition on line 12 will always be satisfied, until all operations have been exhausted and empty sets are returned.
+For the base case $w = 1$, `CanonicalAnchors` will return the anchors `anchors = [op]` as defined on line 19: there is only one linear path, and it is already in `seen_paths`, thus for every recursive call to `CanonicalAnchors`, the `while` condition on line 12 will always be satisfied until all operations have been exhausted and empty sets are returned.
 In `AllAnchors`, on the other hand, The only values of `w1`, `w2` and `w3` that satisfy the loop condition on line 27 for $w = 1$ are `w1` $=$ `w2` $=$ `w3` $= 0$.
 As a result, given the `w`